Armenia–China relations: Armenian genocide

+At present, China has not recognized the Armenian genocide.
+During the Armenian genocide, China hosted a small number of Armenian refugees, mostly concentrated around Harbin and Tianjin, prompting expressions of gratitude from the survivors.
 In 2011, Chinese Foreign Minister Yang Jiechi laid flowers on the Armenian Genocide memorial in Yerevan.
 In 2015, the Armenian community of China organized an important series of cultural and artistic events in Nanjing to commemorate the centennial of the Armenian genocide.
 The aim was to share Armenian history, art, and culture with the Chinese people during this significant occasion.